 There are three types of iron found in water: ferric, ferrous, and bacterial iron.
 Each of these types requires different treatment, so you will need to discover which type of iron is contaminating your well before deciding on a treatment option.

-Ferric iron is iron that is not completely dissolved in water.
-It makes water appear red or brown when it comes out of your faucet.
+Ferric iron is iron that is not completely dissolved in water, giving it a red or brown appearance when it comes out of your faucet.
 This type of iron can be reduced by a sediment filter or a reverse osmosis (RO) system.
 RO systems contain a sediment filter that eliminates iron before it can damage the RO membrane, making RO an excellent treatment option for ferric iron.

 Ferrous iron is completely dissolved in water, making it trickier to remove than ferric iron.
 It does not change the appearance of running water, but it will turn water a red or brown color after standing.
 The most effective way to remove ferrous iron is with a water softener.
 Water softeners are often paired with reverse osmosis systems to remove as much contamination as possible, particularly in well water systems.